Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Behavior and numerical simulations of the adaptive NDW model

+We now study the effect of network size on the qualitative dynamics of our adaptive NDW model.
+We simulate {the adaptive NDW model with homophilic rewiring} on $G(N,p)$ ER networks with {connection probability} $p = 0.3$ and $N = 100$, $N = 200$, and $N = 400$ nodes.
+Unsurprisingly, we observe that larger networks take longer to reach a steady state.
+In our simulations with $N = 50$ nodes (see Fig.~\ref{fig:time-varying}), we observe convergence (up to a $10^-3$ error tolerance), with simulations achieving our stopping criterion before our simulations run for $t_{\text{max}} = 2000$ time steps.
+However, for $N = 400$ nodes, our simulations of the adaptive NDW model with purely transitive homophilic rewiring (i.e., with $\sigma = 0$) run for $t_{\text{max}} = 2000$ time steps without achieving our stopping criterion.

+We briefly summarize a few qualitative features of Fig.~\ref{fig:varying_N}.
+In the left column of Fig.~\ref{fig:varying_N}, we observe that the number of discordant edges in our adaptive NDW model with purely transitive homophilic rewiring (i.e., with $\sigma = 0$) increases with time at first and then eventually decreases.
+By contrast, for $\sigma = 1$ (i.e., for the adaptive DW model with purely dyadic homophilic rewiring), the number of discordant edges consistently decreases with time.
+In the middle column of Fig.~\ref{fig:varying_N}, we observe that the spectral gap decreases much more sharply for the the pure DW model (with $\sigma = 1$) and the mixed NDW model ($\sigma = 0.5$) than for the pure NDW model (with $\sigma = 0$).
+Finally, in the right column of Fig.~\ref{fig:varying_N}, we observe that the pure NDW model with purely transitive homophilic rewiring consistently has the smallest degree assortativity of the three examined situations.

-In Fig.~\ref{fig:op_zeta}, we show the dependence of several final opinion-profile properties on the confidence bound $\epsilon$ for different values of the discordance threshold $\zeta$.
-The depicted quantities depend significantly on $\epsilon$, but the value $\zeta$ seems to affect them very little.
-We speculate that this is the case because $\epsilon$ affects opinion updates directly, whereas $\zeta$ only affects network rewiring.
+In Fig.~\ref{fig:changing_nodes}, we show the dependence of opinion clusters on the confidence bound $\epsilon$ for different network sizes.
+We observe that the relative size of opinion clusters (as a fraction of the total network size) does not depend strongly on the number of nodes in the network.